He who falls

 Yoann Bourgeois Art Company is financed by the Ministère de la Culture - Direction Générale de la Création Artistique, the Région Auvergne-Rhône-Alpes and the Département de l’Isère.

 With this project, I’m aiming to deepen a singular theatricality by radicalizing a preconceived opinion: a situation arises from a relationship of forces.
-The set that I designed is a simple floor that responds to a host of different mechanisms that play with a host of forces: balance, centrifugal force, sway… The six individuals represent a sort of reduced humanity, attempting to maintain balance atop an unstable ground.
+The set that I designed is a simple floor that responds to a host of different mechanisms that play with a host of forces: balance, centrifugal force, sway… The five individuals represent a sort of reduced humanity, attempting to maintain balance atop an unstable ground.
 They are forced to be reactive to physical forces and can never initiate their own movement.
 As they push back in response, the multiple physical principles will lead to a wide variety of situations.
 My goal is to situate the drama atop this sharp crest.
 I aim to radically refine movement by emphasizing the intensity of a truth from the circus world: the performer is the vector of the forces that pass through him.
 He acts upon and translates the movements as they traverse him.
 While this motion of the body may based on circus movements, it is also a distinctive representation of mankind—so, we think man may not be at the center of the universe, there’s no reason for him to be occupying center stage.
 Atop my ideal circus stage—whether that particular circus exists or not—man is set on the same level as the animals and machines that are alongside him…

 Yoann Bourgeois